 A02

-Mechanisms of vascular Wnt signaling during liver homeostasis and tumorigenesis
+Mechanisms of vascular Wnt signaling during liver and lung homeostasis and tumorigenesis

 Prof. Dr. Hellmut G. Augustin